jsonnull/rust-wasm/README.md

 A Rust and JavaScript utility suite for writing WebAssembly modules.

+* Write functions with near-automatic string handling and memory management
+* Ergonomic memory-management API if you want to avoid unnecessary allocations
+* No additional build-time tools required—use Cargo and your JavaScript bundler

-**Note: This is in early stages, expect frequent API changes for now.**
+_Note: This is in early stages, expect frequent API changes for now._

+---

 **lib.rs**